sadikgrg/Edmonton-Permit-Analytics/README.md

-# Edmonton Building Permits Analytic Dashboard
+# Edmonton Building Permits Analytics Dashboard

 Power BI dashboard using city of Edmonton building permit data with KPIs, annual trends, an ArcGIS heat map of permit hotspots, slicers, and a drill-through details page.